mnyrop/marii.info/_posts/2017-07-12-the-summer-of-puppets-2.md

 Next I created an [iPython](https://ipython.org/) (aka Jupyter) notebook running Python 2.7 and imported [Pandas](http://pandas.pydata.org/), which is a data analysis library built on [Numpy](http://www.numpy.org/).
 Pandas works primarily with a datatype called a dataframe, which takes its name from the same type in [R](https://www.r-project.org/about.html).

-After reading each CSV file into my Jupyter notebook as a Pandas dataframe, I was able to perform powerful SQL-like tasks on the data, including a chained `.merge()`, `.groupby()`, `.apply(list)` function that allowed me to merge a join table onto dataframe, appending an array of ids from the join to each row.
+After reading each CSV file into my Jupyter notebook as a Pandas dataframe, I was able to perform powerful SQL-like tasks on the data, including a chained `.merge()`, `.groupby()`, `.apply(list)` function that allowed me to merge a join table onto a dataframe, appending an array of ids from the join onto each row.

 For example, given a dataframe of authors and a join table of `author_ids` and `play_ids`, the function (shown below) will merge a list of `play_ids` on to each corresponding author record.
-This is exactly the task I needed to perform for most datatypes—adding multiple plays to each author, add multiple performances to each play, and multiple scenes to each performance, and so on.
+This is exactly the task I needed to perform on most data objects—adding multiple plays to each author, multiple performances to each play, multiple scenes to each performance, and so on.

 <br/><img src="{{ "/images/ipy.png" | relative_url }}" style="box-shadow: 2px 2px 4pc #23352a;max-width:600px;"/><br/><br/>

-Once each dataframe was transformed to mirror the JSON schema I'd planned, I wrote them out to new json files using Pandas' `df.to_json()` function.
+Once each dataframe was transformed to mirror the JSON schema I'd planned, I wrote them out to new json files using Pandas' `.to_json(orient='records')` function.
 [You can see the complete process and notebook [here](https://github.com/mnyrop/bunraku-ipy/blob/master/bunraku-online.ipynb).]

 #### Out: <span style="font-weight:400">[JSON](https://github.com/mnyrop/bunraku-ipy/tree/master/out/json)</span>